loldot/loldot.github.io/_posts/2025-03-03-Pext-Tables.md

 0<span style="color:red">1111111</span>
 </pre>

 We will call this the move mask from a1.
 If we count the number of bits set in the move mask from a1, we get 14.
 Meaning that there are 2^14 or 16384 possible ways pieces can be placed along the move mask to block our rook.
-Now let's create our table for pre-computed rook moves from A1:

 Next we need to generate a bitboard of occupied pieces for every possible combination of blockers along the move mask.
 We can achieve this by counting from 0 to 2^14 and using the PDEP instruction to "spread" our number along the move mask.